The shit blog of Paul Chris Jones

 "JUMP!
 GO ON, DO IT!" cried my dad.

-We could hear the calm and reassuring voice of a warden trying to talk the inmates down: "You need to come down from there.
+At the same time, we could hear the calm and reassuring voice of a warden trying to talk the inmates down: "Come on now, tou need to climb down from there.
 It's dangerous and you could fall."

 Contradicting this advice was my dad who kept shouting things like "JUMP YOU FUCKERS!"
-He genuinely wanted to see two teenage delinquents jump from a 20-foot wall and break their arms and legs.
-I wonder how many other dads would get enjoyment out of cojoling two scared teenagers, who weren't much older than boys, into jumping off a wall and potentially breaking their bones.
+He genuinely wanted to see two teenage delinquents jump from a 20-foot wall.
+I wonder what makes my dad different?
+How many other dads get enjoyment out of cojoling two scared teenagers into jumping off a wall and breaking their arms and legs?

 But after a lot of cajoling from the prison staff, the prisoners reluctantly climbed back down the wall and returned to their cells, presumably with a heavy heart and even heavier chains.